yeaicc/camunda-bpm-workbench/README.md

 # camunda BPM Developer

 camunda BPM developer is a web-application allowing you to implement BPMN processes using an app directly inside a web browser.
-The app has a modular architecture and may be extended through plugins.
+The app provides the following features:

 ## BPMN Diagram Renderer